aoberoi/opentok-titanium/documentation/session.md

 ### unpublish()

-Stop publishing to the session.
+Stop publishing to the Session.

 Returns: (void)

 ### subscribe(_stream_, _props_)

-Begin receiving video data from another device's camera who is publishing to the Session.
+Begin receiving video and/or audio data from another device's camera who is publishing to the Session.

 Parameters:
-*  _stream_ (Stream) _required_ - A Stream object that refers to the video or audio data from a device.
+*  _stream_ (Stream) _required_ - A Stream object that refers to the video and/or audio data from a device.
 *  _props_ (Dictionary) _optional_:
    *  _subscribeToAudio_ (Boolean) _optional_ - Whether or not to subscribe to the audio data.
 Defaults to true.
    *  _subscribeToVideo_ (Boolean) _optional_ - Whether or not to subscribe to the video data.
 Defaults to true.

 Returns: (Subscriber)

+### unsubscribe(_stream_)

+Stops subscribing to the Stream.

+Parameters:
+*  _steam_ (Stream) _required_ - A Steam object that refers to the video and/or audio data from a device.

 ## Properties